-- 1. HEDIS[®] (Health Effectiveness Data and Information Set) is a set of performance-based measures developed for the managed care industry.
+- 1. HEDIS® (Health Effectiveness Data and Information Set) is a set of performance-based measures developed for the managed care industry.
 All claims are processed regularly to extract the NCQA (National Committee for Quality Assurance) defined measures.
-For example, this allows the health plan and CMS to determine how many members have been monitored for diabetic control with an HgbA1c blood test. - 2.
-CAHPS (Consumer Assessment of Health Care Providers and Systems) is a series of member surveys rating health care experiences performed on behalf of CMS by an approved vendor. - 3.
-Administrative measures evaluate a health plan's ability to address member complaints, appeals, various enrollment items, and calls to its customer service line. - 4.
-PDE (Prescription Drug Event) is data collected on various medications related events, such as high-risk medications, adherence for chronic conditions, and pricing. - 5.
-HOS (Health Outcomes Survey) is a survey that addresses customers' perceptions of their health plan and recollection of specific provider care delivered over a two and a half (2.5) year time period.
+For example, this allows CHRISTUS Health plan and CMS to determine how many members have been monitored for diabetic control with an HgbA1c blood test. - CAHPS (Consumer Assessment of Health Care Providers and Systems) is a series of member surveys rating health care experiences performed on behalf of CMS by an approved vendor. - 3.
+Administrative measures evaluate CHRISTUS Health Plan's ability to address member complaints, appeals, various enrollment items, and calls to its customer service line. - 4.
+Prescription Drug Event (PDE) is data collected on various medications related events, such as high-risk medications, adherence for chronic conditions, and pricing.

+5. Health Outcomes Survey (HOS) is a survey that addresses members perceptions of their health plan and recollection of specific provider care delivered over a two and a half (2.5) year time period.